primarilysoftware/primarilysoftware.github.io/_posts/2018-01-08-so-you-want-to-make-a-bridge-net-plugin.md

 hope that someone else may find it useful.

 If you have made it this far, I assume you already have a Bridge project setup, so I will skip those details.
-You will want to add a new class library to your solution.
+You will want to add a new class library to your solution that will be the home for your plugin.

 ![new plugin project](https://primarilysoftware.github.io/downloads/2018-01-08-so-you-want-to-make-a-bridge-net-plugin/pluginproject.png)